-The CPU fan will turn on when the power is on.
+The CPU fan activates when the power is turned on.
 It can be turned off when the CPU is in sleep mode.
-When the CPU is in sleep mode, it will not run at full power, thereby generating less heat.
+When in sleep mode, the CPU will not run at full power, thereby generating less heat.
 For power saving purposes, the user has the option to shut down the CPU fan.

-CPU Overheat Alarm, LED and Control in P6DGS/P6DGE/P6DGU/P6SGU
+CPU Overheat Alarm, LED and Control in P6DBS/P6DBE/P6DBU/P6SBU/P6SBS/P6SBM

-This feature is available when the user enables the CPU overheat warning function in the BIOS.
+This feature is available when the user enables the CPU overheat warning function in the BIOS (see page 5-18).
 The overheat alarm will activate when the CPU temperature exceeds the temperature configured by the user.
-When the overheat alarm is activated both the overheat fan and LED are triggered.
+When the overheat alarm is activated, both the overheat fan and the warning LED are triggered.